Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Bakugo, Katsuki (A boy training to become a Pro Hero).md

 Author: ClownPrinceOfLies

-Compatable game version: V0.69

 First appearance: 7/22/2018

 Created in version: V0.26

+### Additional information

+Katsuki is a former student from Class 1-A at U.A.
+High School.
+Now that he has graduated high school, he is continuing to train to become a Pro Hero.
+Based on the character from My Hero Academia.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Bakugo%2C%20Katsuki%20(A%20boy%20training%20to%20become%20a%20Pro%20Hero)%20-%20ClownPrinceOfLies%2C%20V0.69.student">Bakugo, Katsuki (A boy training to become a Pro Hero) - ClownPrinceOfLies, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Bakugo%2C%20Katsuki%20(A%20boy%20training%20to%20become%20a%20Pro%20Hero)%20-%20ClownPrinceOfLies.student">Bakugo, Katsuki (A boy training to become a Pro Hero) - ClownPrinceOfLies.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---